Latest on Covid-19 and campus operations

 COO Larry Sampler provides details on vaccine verification and exemption and wellness updates.

-- Another 5.8% intend to be fully vaccinated by the start of the fall semester;
+- 3.36% of registered students who responded intend to be fully vaccinated by the start of the fall semester;

 Vice president for Administration, Finance and Facilities and chief operating officer